Mizzou engineers who make asphalt are now making hand sanitizer

 Just a floor below Buttlar’s lab, more engineers are making face shields.

-“In the same building, just one floor down from my asphalt lab, thousands of face shields have been made, distributed around campus and then we are stockpiling them for lecturing in the fall,” Buttlar said.
+“In the same building, just one floor down from my asphalt lab, thousands of face shields have been made, distributed around campus and then we are stock pilling them for lecturing in the fall,” Buttlar said.